Time-Off Benefits & Leave Plans (Chapter 5)

 Terms and Conditions

-Parental leave is available for the birth of a child by yourself, your spouse, or your same-sex registered domestic partner.
+Parental leave is available for the birth of your child.
 If both you and your spouse/partner are college employees, only one primary caregiver leave can be granted.
 You are eligible for paid leave only if you are returning to work for at least a three month period following the leave.

 An employee who takes primary responsibility for the care of a newborn child is eligible for eight- weeks leave with normal pay for benefits during the period immediately following the birth.
 A primary caregiver should be that person who takes primary responsibility for the care of an infant the majority of the time.
 In order to exercise the primary care giver benefit, an employee must complete an Affidavit of Parental Leave stating that he or she is the primary person responsible for the child.
 This policy depends on, and assumes, the good faith of its participants.
 If at any time it is determined that any information in an Affidavit of Parental Leave is not true, or if leave circumstances change and you are no longer qualified for paid parental leave, all benefits will cease, and you will be responsible to repay the value of any wages or benefits derived.
 Salary continuation for parental leave is available only for the period of time you would normally be at work (i.e., if you work an academic-year schedule, you would not be eligible for paid parental leave during the summer).